Indigas/HCS_CORE/README.md

 # Health care system

-This is the core of Health care system.
-Most of the logic of the application is happening here.
+This is the core of Health Care System.
+Most of the application logic happens here.

-Core module is built with Spring Framework 5.
+Core module is built on Spring Framework 5.

-###In this module you can find:
+### In this module you can find:
-* Repositories build on Spring Crud repositories
+* Repositories build on Spring Crud repositories and connected Services
-* Annotation processor, which create generated classes to work with immutable entities
+* Annotation processor, which creates generated classes to work with immutable entities
-* Own Entity manager, which use Entity container and Service container - everything written by myself
+* Service manager as layer between repositories and entities
 * Implemented Flyway database migration plugin to maven
-* Workers, which are used together with services/repositories to communicate with DB concurrently
+* JMS entity listeners to communicate between microservices and process messages

-###Testing
+### Testing
 * DB layer - actually tested 92% of classes with 56% line covered
 * Tested DB layer